kyesh/on-target-analysis-for-ynab/docs/SECURITY_PLAN.md

-# YNAB Off-Target Assignment Analysis - Security Implementation Plan
+# On Target Analysis for YNAB - Security Implementation Plan

 ## Security Overview

-This document outlines the comprehensive security strategy for the YNAB Off-Target Assignment Analysis application, focusing on protecting sensitive financial data and ensuring secure API integration.
+This document outlines the comprehensive security strategy for the On Target Analysis for YNAB application, focusing on protecting sensitive financial data and ensuring secure API integration.

 ## Security Principles